mb-14/embeddings.js/models/sentiment_classification/README.md

 ### Downloading training data

 We will be using the [sentiment140 dataset](http://help.sentiment140.com/home) for training our classification model.
-Download the dataset from this [link](http://cs.stanford.edu/people/alecmgo/trainingandtestdata.zip) and the contents in the `data` folder
+Download the dataset from this [link](http://cs.stanford.edu/people/alecmgo/trainingandtestdata.zip) and extract the contents in the `data` folder

 ### Training
 Run `sentiment_lstm.py` to train the model and convert it to the tensorflowjs format.